This page tells you about a chemotherapy drug called temozolomide and its possible side effects. There is information about

-- Feeling or being sick can start within a couple of hours of having the capsules and may last until the next day – take anti sickness medicines regularly and tell your doctor or nurse if they aren't working, as there will be others you can try
+- Feeling or being sick can start within a couple of hours of having the capsules and may last until the next day – take anti sickness medicines regularly and tell your doctor or nurse if they aren't working

 - Loss of appetite

 - An itchy rash and dry skin